Investigations

 Social Justice

-Investigated racial disparities in maternal health outcomes and the growing advocacy efforts challenging inequities in Nassau County’s maternal health care systems.
+Investigated racial disparities in Nassau County’s maternal healthcare systems and the growing advocacy efforts challenging these inequities.

 Sharelle Allen, 31, of STRONG Youth in Uniondale, who said in 2019 that her birthing pains were ignored by doctors, a concern held by many Black women across the U.S. // Photo by Scott A. Brinton/Herald Community Newspapers